The Re-enactment of the Battle of Stoney Creek

 Battlefield House Museum

 It was here, on June 6, 1813, that the Battle of Stoney Creek took place during the War of 1812.
 Every year a Military Re-enactment of the Battle of Stoney Creek is held in June.
-Plan ahead by reviewing our list of future dates for the re-enactment, including the bicentennial celebration in 2013.

 The Battle of Stoney Creek, 1813